kmio42/binaryclock/doc/hardware.md

 ### Ambient Light Sensor
 The selected light sensor is `APDS-9007-020`.
 Quote from datasheet:

-"This device provides a Logarithmic response over a wide dynamic range of 3 lux to 70K lux and has a low sensitivity variation  across  various  light  sources.
+> "This device provides a Logarithmic response over a wide dynamic range of 3 lux to 70K lux and has a low sensitivity variation  across  various  light  sources.
 It  is  well  suited for applications that operates under high ambient brightness."

 The sensor is well suited for the given scenario, especially the detection of very low brightness allows a resilient handling of dark mode at night.
+As the output of sensor is logarithmical and the PWM tables for LED-Matrix output is logarithmic, mapping from sensor values to output brightness is simple (mostly linear function).

 Some example values are given in table below (no strong measurement setting):